ShadowOne333/Metroid2-Redux/README.md

 * (DONE) Full disassembly of the EJRTQ romhack.
 Original disassembly by MarioFan2468, further modified by ShadowOne333.
 * (DONE) Reworked the Credits/Ending Suitless Samus' palette to match the canon depiction colours for Samus.
 Similar to the ["Canon Samus"](https://www.romhacking.net/hacks/4579/) patch from RHDN.
 * (DONE) Fixed some rogue pixels in Samus' sprites for her visor.
+* (DONE) Implement a custom splash image for when the game tries to boot up in a DMG Game Boy
 * (DONE) Implemented a bunch of Improvement Patches documented in the disassembly by MarioFan2468 into the main source code EJRTQ disassembly.
 These include:
 	- Pause during the Queen Metroid fight
 	- Improved Spider Ball
 	- Intersection transition
 	- Vertical Enemy Loading fix
 * Implement a proper [Map system based on the Map Patch by Moehr](https://forum.metroidconstruction.com/index.php/topic,5569.0.html)
 * Implement beam stacking, this means that getting Ice Beam and Spazer should give the effects of both beams combined, same with Wave+Ice, and so on (like in Super Metroid).
+Otherwise, implement Beam switching to avoid going back for certain beams.
 * (DONE) Change Missile Doors requirement from 5 to 1 (Located in Bank 02, Line 7631)
 * (DONE)  Change small energy amount from 5 to 10 (Located in Bank 02, Line 469)
 * Make Morph Ball roll only when moving, otherwise stay still.